 The Territory and police are subject to the Information Privacy Act 2014, in particular the territory privacy principles.
-The light rail service operator is contractually required to comply with the Information Privacy Act 2014 and act in accordance with the territory privacy principles in relation to the collection, use and storage of personal information.
+Canberra Metro - which is contractually responsible for the build and operation of the light rail service - is contractually required to comply with the Information Privacy Act 2014 and act in accordance with the territory privacy principles in relation to the collection, use and storage of personal information.